 Each year, the maximum amount of property tax revenue (levy) that may be generated by a local civil government unit is adjusted to account for growth and inflation.
-This article is intended to explain this calculation and the impact on your 2016 budget.
+This article is intended to explain this calculation and the impact on your unit’s 2023 budget.

-How is the annual adjustment to maximum levy calculated?
+How is the annual adjustment to the maximum levy calculated?

 Legislation stipulates the six-year moving average increase in Indiana, non-farm personal income (as published by the federal Bureau of Economic Analysis) is the factor used to adjust the maximum levy each year.